mixu/minitask/readme.md

   - handling cache metadata corruption
   - handling garbage collection of files and data in the cache
   - making sure that accessing the cache is inexpensive yet correct
 - At the core, it is very easy to end up accessing the cache several times in a very short interval when executing a particular operation.
-While rechecking that the file is up to date ensures correctness, it does also cause a lot of I/O.
-- A reasonable compromise is to optionally allow the user of the cache to specify the beginning and end of a set of operations (e.g. a build task execution).
+A reasonable compromise is to optionally allow the user of the cache to specify the beginning and end of a set of operations (e.g. a build task execution).
 During the operation, is each file is checked at most once, which is what you generally want and a reasonable tradeoff between paranoia and performance.
 - Similarly, metadata updates are only written back from memory to the metadata file at the end of the operation.

 The cache API is documented in [docs/cache.md](docs/cache.md).